 More details on this program are available at this page:

-Canadian and permanent residents: MA students with a GPA of at least 8.0 (A-) are eligible to receive an Admission Scholarship for one year (coursework option) or two years (thesis option) which includes employment as a teaching assistant (or in some cases, research assistantships or other roles such as student mentoring).
+Canadian and permanent residents: MA students with a GPA of at least 9.0 are eligible to receive an Admission Scholarship for one year which includes employment as a teaching assistant (or in some cases, research assistantships or other roles such as student mentoring).

-Each Faculty also has a quota of full and partial Admissions Scholarships available to international graduate students with a GPA of at least 8.0, which again includes employment as above.
+Each Faculty also has a quota of Merit Scholarships available to Canadian and international M.A. students with a GPA of at least 8.0, which again includes employment as above.